ETCBC/dss/docs/transcription.md

 format | kind | description
 --- | --- | ---
-`text-orig-full` | plain | the full atf, including flags and cluster characters `text-orig-plain` | plain | the essential bits: readings, graphemes, repeats, fractions, operators, no clusters, flags, inline comments
+`text-orig-full` | plain | the full source data, including flags and cluster characters, in unicode `text-trans-full` | plain | the full source data, including flags and cluster characters, in etcbc transcription `text-source-full` | plain | the full source data, including flags and cluster characters, in Abegg transcription `text-orig-plain` | plain | the essential bits: letters and numerals, no flags and brackets and punctuation; in unicode `text-trans-plain` | plain | the essential bits: letters and numerals, no flags and brackets and punctuation; in etcbc transcription
+`text-source-plain` | plain | the essential bits: letters and numerals, no flags and brackets and punctuation; in Abegg transcription
-`text-orig-rich` | plain | as `text-orig-plain` but with accented characters `text-orig-unicode` | plain | as `text-orig-plain` but with cuneiform unicode characters, hyphens are suppressed `layout-orig-rich` | layout | as `text-orig-rich` but the flag and cluster information is visible in layout `layout-orig-unicode` | layout | as `text-orig-unicode` but the flag and cluster information is visible in layout
+`layout-orig-full` | layout | as `text-orig-full` but the flag and cluster information is visible in layout `layout-trans-full` | layout | as `text-trans-full` but the flag and cluster information is visible in layout `layout-source-full` | layout | as `text-source-full` but the flag and cluster information is visible in layout

 The formats with `text` result in strings that are plain text, without additional formatting.